rusty-crewmates/substrate-tutorials/README.md

 - some blockchain core principles

 If you are stuck, you can always check the solution branch.
 It's not cheating, it's just learning 🧑‍🎓

+## Looking for a job ?

+We are in contact with multiple projects in the Substrare echosystem that are looking for developers, either full time or for some periodic missions.
+If you would like to be contacted with some offers, please fill this form: https://forms.gle/mUoLGsDUSpy4yB3F9